aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/specifying-dbnum-custom-pattern-formatting/_index.md

 ## **Possible Usage Scenarios**

 Aspose.Cells for Python via .NET supports the *DBNum* custom pattern formatting.
-For example, if your cell value is 123 and you specify its custom formatting as [DBNum2][$-804]General then it will be displayed like 壹佰贰拾叁.
-You can specify your custom formatting of the cell using [**Cell.get_style()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_style/#) method and [**Style.custom**](https://reference.aspose.com/cells/python-net/aspose.cells/style/custom) property.
+For example, if your cell value is 123 and you specify its custom formatting as [DBNum2][$-804]General, then it will be displayed as 壹佰贰拾叁.
+You can specify the cell's custom formatting using the [**Cell.get_style()**](https://reference.aspose.com/cells/python-net/aspose.cells/cell/get_style/#) method and the [**Style.custom**](https://reference.aspose.com/cells/python-net/aspose.cells/style/custom) property.

 ## **Sample Code**